getgauge/docs.gauge.org/quickstart.rst

 .. note::

-   Refer :ref:`executing_tests` for files that get created for all languages.
+   Refer :ref:`project_structure` for files that get created for all languages.

 Running the specs
 -----------------